 If you head to The Australian Hotel looking for something to eat, you can be content knowing you've made a good decision.
 In general the menu leans towards classic pub fare, but the real stars are the pizzas.
 The chefs have made somewhat of a specialty of pizzas featuring local wildlife, including the likes of 'Pepper Kangaroo', 'Saltwater Crocodile' and the half-emu, half kangaroo 'Coat of Arms'.
 Thought has been put into the beer and food pairings too, with each item on the menu recommended to a specific beer or beer style.
 It's a nice touch to help people new to the food and beer matching experience, as well as a good Aussie beer introduction for the flocks of overseas tourists who find the hotel as they wander through the Rocks precinct.

 Adding to the hotel's craft beer credentials is the Australian Beer Festival, run annually since 2005.
 Taking place in October each year, the street outside the hotel gets closed to traffic and becomes a beer tent city with some of the best breweries in the country turning up to pour their wares.
-With upwards of ten thousand people attending over the two and a half days, the festival can make a good case as being Sydney's largest beer-focused event.
+With upwards of ten thousand people attending over the two and a half days, the festival is up there as one of Sydney's largest beer-focused events.